When to visit the vet?

 -

 What is cardiogenic shock in cats?
-Cardiogenic shock occurs when a cat’s heart is unable to pump enough blood to the body, leading to a critical drop in blood pressure and reduced blood flow to the organs.
-This is often a result of heart failure.
+Cardiogenic shock occurs when a cat’s heart is unable to pump enough blood through the body, leading to a critical drop in blood pressure and reduced blood flow to the organs.
+This is often a consequence of heart failure.

 -

 What are the signs of cardiogenic shock in cats?
 Symptoms may include shortness of breath, weakness, pale mucous membranes, cold extremities, rapid heartbeat, and fainting.
-A veterinarian should be consulted immediately if cardiogenic shock is suspected.
+If cardiogenic shock is suspected, see a veterinarian immediately.

 -